gusberry/todo-workshop/README.md

 //...
 ```

 The ORM will do the dirty work for you + will create a methods in those models in order to manipulate related models like `User.findById(1).then(user => user.getLists())` will return all list that have UserId equal 1.
 Easy as that! for more information you can see [this part of docs].
 Go ahead and make association of **List** and **Todo**.
 Don't forget to restart the server.
-In order to get our changes to the tables we need to say to **sequelize** to drop tables before initialization:
+In order to get our changes to tables we need to say to **sequelize** to drop tables before initialization:

 ```js
 // bin/www